 Key Program Dates

-The EMCS Class of 2021 will begin study in Fall 2019.
-Commencement will take place in May 2021.
-Specific dates will be announced at a later time.
+The Class of 2022 will begin study during the fall of 2020 and Commencement will take place in May 2022.

 The program features: